-Various members of the Group maintained insurance cover with or through SHKI for members of the Group (the "Insurance Arrangement").
+Various members of the Group maintained insurance cover with or through SHKI for members of the Group and for certain sub-contractors engaged by the members of the Group (the "Insurance Arrangement").

-The annual cap for insurance premiums in respect of the Insurance Arrangement payable by the Group to SHKI during each of the three financial years ended 30 June 2020 was HK\$4,900,000.
+The annual caps for insurance premiums in respect of the Insurance Arrangement payable by the Group to SHKI for the three financial years ended/ending 30 June 2021, 2022 and 2023 are HK\$6,465,000, HK\$7,683,000 and HK\$9,886,000 respectively.

-During the year ended 30 June 2020, the aggregate amount of insurance premiums in respect of the Insurance Arrangement paid/payable by the Group to SHKI was HK\$3,410,000.
+During the year ended 30 June 2021, the aggregate amount of insurance premiums in respect of the Insurance Arrangement paid/payable by the Group to SHKI was HK\$3,678,000.

-The Independent Non-Executive Directors have reviewed the Continuing Connected Transactions 2017-2020 for the year ended 30 June 2020 and confirmed that the Continuing Connected Transactions 2017-2020 for the year ended 30 June 2020 have been entered into (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms or better; and (c) in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the Shareholders as a whole.
+The Independent Non-Executive Directors have reviewed the Continuing Connected Transactions 2020-2023 for the year ended 30 June 2021 and confirmed that the Continuing Connected Transactions 2020-2023 for the year ended 30 June 2021 have been entered into (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms or better; and (c) in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the Shareholders as a whole.

-The auditor of the Company has performed procedures in respect of the Continuing Connected Transactions 2017-2020 for the year ended 30 June 2020 in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants and has confirmed that for the year ended 30 June 2020, nothing has come to its attention that causes it to believe that the Continuing Connected Transactions 2017-2020 (a) have not been approved by the Board; (b) were not, in all material respects, in accordance with the pricing policies of the Group for transactions involving the provision of goods or services by the Group; (c) were not entered into, in all material respects, in accordance with the relevant agreements governing the transactions; and (d) have exceeded the annual caps as set by the Company.
+The auditor of the Company has performed procedures in respect of the Continuing Connected Transactions 2020-2023 for the year ended 30 June 2021 in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants and has confirmed that for the year ended 30 June 2021, nothing has come to its attention that causes it to believe that the Continuing Connected Transactions 2020-2023 (a) have not been approved by the Board; (b) were not, in all material respects, in accordance with the pricing policies of the Group for transactions involving the provision of goods or services by the Group; (c) were not entered into, in all material respects, in accordance with the relevant agreements governing the transactions; and (d) have exceeded the annual caps as set by the Company.